suziexi/frameblends.github.io/README.md

 ## Coding Period Before the First Evaluation
 ### Blog Report 4
-- Finally, here comes to the big day:)
+- The big day is finally here:)
 - Preparation summary before June 1
 - Weekly plan based on the preparation work